cloudmesh-community/book/chapters/prg/python/python.md

 from dateutil.parser import parse
 ```

-pandas is an open source Python library for data analysis that needs to
+pandas is an open-source Python library for data analysis that needs to
 be imported.

 ``` python